- 1 pork tenderloin (3/4 pound)

 - 1 small sweet onion, sliced and separated into rings

 - 2 tablespoons port wine or additional beef broth

 - 1/8 teaspoon salt, optional

 - 1/8 teaspoon each dried basil, thyme and rosemary, crushed

 - Cut pork into 1/2-in. slices; flatten to 1/8-in. thickness.
 Coat with Parmesan cheese; set aside.

 - In a large skillet, saute the onion, mushrooms and garlic in 1 teaspoon butter and 1 teaspoon oil until tender; remove and keep warm.
-In the same skillet, cook pork in remaining butter and oil in batches over medium heat for 2 minutes on each side or until juices run clear.
+In the same skillet, cook pork in remaining 1 teaspoon butter and 1 teaspoon oil in batches over medium heat until juices run clear, about 2 minutes on each side.
 Remove and keep warm.

 - Add broth to pan, scraping to loosen browned bits.
-Stir in wine or additional broth and seasonings.
+Stir in wine or additional broth; add seasonings.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.
 Combine cornstarch and water until smooth; stir into pan juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork and onion mixture.
-Yield: 2 servings.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+Serve with the pork and the onion mixture.

 1 serving: 388 calories, 19g fat (8g saturated fat), 118mg cholesterol, 472mg sodium, 11g carbohydrate (6g sugars, 2g fiber), 43g protein.